“”

 B.S., Cybersecurity Analytics and Operations

-There are hundreds of millions of attempted cyberattacks each year, costing people and organizations trillions of dollars.
+They threaten financial stability, create national security risks, and erode public trust.
 The B.S., Cybersecurity Analytics and Operations program positions you to leverage the cyber technical and risk management skills needed to evaluate risk and defend against these attacks.
 By understanding how adversaries think and deploying cutting-edge cyber defense techniques, you'll protect information systems, discover vulnerabilities, manage network security devices, analyze data, and communicate the risks and impacts of cyberattacks to stakeholders.

 Is Cybersecurity Analytics and Operations Right for Me?